 At the Gillings School of Global Public Health, our signature philosophy is that there is no difference between global health and public health.
 Designed to train current and aspiring professionals to solve public health problems locally and globally, the Global Health concentration provides students with the knowledge and skills to advance the health and well-being of populations in diverse global settings.
 Through this concentration, students will partner with governmental and non-governmental organizations, research institutions and the private sector to develop, and analyze public health programs and projects that are aligned with local cultures, contexts and resources.

 Other Master’s (MHA, MS, MSCR, MSEE, MSPH) Programs > Show Details

 Intended for incoming students with a strong background in the sciences or engineering and who are interested in advanced education or careers in research, practice or management in the field of environmental sciences and engineering.

-A one-year non-research, public health-oriented, terminal degree that provides students with the vital skills and training in air quality and sustainable water resources needed to solve today’s environmental engineering and public health problems.
+A one-year or two- year non-research, public health-oriented, terminal degree that provides students with the vital skills and training in air quality and sustainable water resources needed to solve today’s environmental engineering and public health problems.